acromere/carta/README.md

 ## Introduction

-Cartesia is a computer aided design mod for [Xenon](https://www.acromere.com/product/xenon).
+Cartesia is a computer aided design module for [Xenon](https://www.acromere.com/product/xenon).
 Designed with simplicity and user experience in mind, Cartesia offers a large set of simple commands to construct your design.
 Cartesia provides common geometry, snaps, modifiers and transforms as well as unlimited layers.

 ## Features